RevolutionWL/Scam-Yeet/README.md

 # Scam Yeet

-INFS3203 Video Sharing Platform
+INFS3203 Assignment - Video Sharing Platform

-Controller is where your server do shit
+Controller is where and what your server does

-View is what shit your client see
+View is what your client see

-Model is where you store shit
+Model is where you store datas